lyvnrin/main-portfolio/README.md

 # Lavanya Kamble | Portfolio

 A portfolio that feels less like a template and more like a byline.
 React + Vite, vanilla CSS, typeset with Cormorant and Inter.
-No UI libraries - everything here is deliberate.

 ## stack